 Here are two often-used places to search - the catalog and a general database.
 Select subject specific databases are listed in a separate box below.

-Let's say your general topic is "Cloud Computing Security" and you want to see what kinds of peer-reviewed articles are out there on this topic.
+Let's say your general topic is "Cloud Computing Security" and you want to find peer-reviewed articles on this topic.

 → You will need to select a database that includes peer-reviewed articles (not every library database does).